skypeachblue/maxxfan-reversing/README.md

 * numpy

 ## Usage

+**Keep in mind that this can be used to generate signals which the original remote doesn't allow (e.g. fan spinning with lid closed), so use at your own risk :)**

-plot.py can be used to print IR signals captured by the Flipper Zero.
+`plot.py` can be used to print IR signals captured by the Flipper Zero.

 Usage: